Critical section: Need for critical sections

 In cases where a locking mechanism with finer granularity is not needed, a critical section is important.
 In the above case, if A needs to read the updated value of x, executing process A, and process B at the same time may not give required results.
 To prevent this, variable x is protected by a critical section.
 First, B gets the access to the section.
 Once B finishes writing the value, A gets the access to the critical section, and variable x can be read.

-By carefully controlling which variables are modified inside and outside the critical section, concurrent access to the shared variable are prevented.
+By carefully controlling which variables are modified inside and outside the critical section, concurrent access to the shared variable is prevented.
 A critical section is typically used when a multi-threaded program must update multiple related variables without a separate thread making conflicting changes to that data.
 In a related situation, a critical section may be used to ensure that a shared resource, for example, a printer, can only be accessed by one process at a time.